 To offer the best product and price consistently, you need to make accurate appraisals and make data-driven decisions.
 Relying on your gut feelings or book values to price cars is a sure way to fall behind the competition.

 You can only be the best if you use the best tools.
-In this article, we’ll compare the best car appraisal tools by the leading dealership software providers.
+In this article, we’ll compare the best car appraisal apps by the leading dealership software providers.

 - vAuto Provision